ncko/mac-dev-playbook/README.md

 ```

 > **Note**: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run brew doctor to see if this is the case.

+## Todo
+- Check for oh-my-zsh before attempting to install
+- Ask for the user's git info and app store info only when needed
+- show username's / emails in prompts so it is easier to see what you're typing
+- brew: gsed